Solving non-Markovian Stochastic Control Problems driven by Wiener Functionals: Main Results

 The dynamic programming associated with $V^k(0)$ will be fully based on Proposition \ref{DPprop} but it involves delicate measurability issues.
-The first step is to \textit{aggregate} the map $u^k\mapsto V^k(\cdot,u^k)$ into a single list of upper semi-analytic functions $\mathbb{V}^k_j:\mathbb{H}^{k,j}\rightarrow \overline{\mathbb{R}}; j=0, \ldots, e(k,T)$.
-We do this by using classical theory of analytic sets.
-The technical proofs of all unexplained statements are given in the Appendix \ref{constructionVALUE}.
+The first step is to \textit{aggregate} the map $u^k\mapsto V^k(\cdot,u^k)$ into a list of upper semi-analytic functions $\mathbb{V}^k_j:\mathbb{H}^{j}_k \rightarrow \overline{\mathbb{R}}$; $j=0, \ldots, e(k,T)$.
+We do this by using classical theory of analytic sets (see e.g \cite{bertsekas}).
+The technical proofs of all unexplained statements are given in the Appendix \ref{MSTappendix}.